Val-Zoro/Zoro/SECURITY.md

 * **Build integrity:**

   * CI builds run in least‑privilege environments.
-  * Release artifacts should be reproducible where feasible.
+  * Release artifacts should be reproducible where possible.
   * Sign releases with a maintainer **GPG** or **Sigstore** identity; publish checksums.
 * **Third‑party services:** Keep minimal permissions and rotate tokens regularly.